aspose-cells/Aspose.Cells-Products/cells/en/python-java/merger/merge-mht-to-tsv/_index.md

 The following example demonstrates how to merge MHT to TSV in Python.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge MHT to TSV.
 Upload your files, call Workbook.Combine method for merging files, and then save it to TSV file.
 If you develop code in Python, this will be simpler than it sounds.
-See {{platform} example that merges MHT to TSV.
+See Python example that merges MHT to TSV.

 {{% /blocks/products/pf/agp/text %}}